andris9/disposable/README.md

     npm install
     cp config/development.json config/production.json

-Edit the values in `config/production.json` - you probably want to keep everything except `hostname` and `title`.
+Edit the values in `config/production.json` - you probably want to keep everything except `hostname` and `title` and probably `loggerInterface` (set to ans empty string to get more conventional logging).

 ### Run